Thinking About Adopting a Bring Your Own Device Policy? Read This First

 For example, such a policy might stipulate that if the phone is lost or stolen, your company has the right to wipe the phone (including personal data, like photos and music).

 You should review who will be allowed to access company information from their personal device and what information they’ll be accessing.
-Limiting access to those who actually need it will help keep information safe while also reducing costs.
+Limiting access to those who actually need it will help keep information safe while also reducing operating and hardware costs.

 Employee Concerns When Adopting A BYOD Policy

-The number one concern employees have when it comes to BYOD policies is privacy—which makes sense, especially once you start talking about the right to wipe their device.
+The number one concern employees have when it comes to BYOD policies is privacy—which makes sense, especially once you start talking about the right to access or to wipe the info on the device.

 You’ll need to be completely transparent about what you will and will not be able to see.
 It’s also often a good idea to review basic security best practices (such as the importance of updating passwords periodically).